microsoft/ccf-app-samples/data-reconciliation-app/docs/data-schema-data-flow.md

 Requirements:

 - Members will agree upon their schema in advance - the only requirement is that this schema has a unique idenifier and attributes associated with the unique identifier.
-- Our idenitifier and attributes will be strings.
+- MVP: Our idenitifier and attributes types will be strings.
 - MVP: We will only handle one attribute in this data reconciliation app.
 For example:

   | unique_id | attribute_1 |